All Conditions & Treatments

 What is the normal bone growth cycle?

-Bone is living tissue, and even as adults we are constantly remodeling our whole skeleton!
+Bone is living tissue.
+Even as adults we are constantly remodeling our entire skeleton.
 In the normal bone growth cycle, our bodies continually:

 • make new bone, although less so as we age (bone formation)